oyranos-cms/oyranos-cms.github.io/wiki/Oyranos_X11_Requirements.md

     counting starting from zero/0
 -   clarify about current(v0.2) ambiguities regarding screens and pseudo or Xinerama screens
+-   Hal: substitude *uncalibrated* with *uncharacterized* to show that the vcgt issue is not targetted

 [back -&gt; Oyranos](/wiki/Oyranos "wikilink")